ishaandey/git-crash-course/git.md

 1. Let's start by **navigating** to your node directory:
      * Open the bash shell of your choice (For MacOS: use `Terminal` — For Windows: use `Git Bash`)
      * Using bash commands, `cd` into your directory for node (use `mkdir` to make a directory if needed)
+     * Make sure there's at least one file in this directory

 2. **Initialize** the repository with `git init`:
      * This creates a hidden `.git` directory, which we can now reveal with `ls -la`